diffix/desktop/docs/operation.md

 ### Hierarchical categorization

-Generalization is Easy Diffix is limited to numeric ranges and substrings.
+Generalization in Easy Diffix is limited to numeric ranges and substrings.
 A valuable form of generalization is hierarchical categorization.
 Examples include geographical hierarchy (zip code, county, state, country) and job classification (classify specific jobs as manual, blue collar, unskilled, teaching, executive, research, etc.).
 If this kind of generalization is needed, the input CSV must be pre-processed to provide it.

 ### Other aggregates